Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

 .. warning::

    Ensure you install the correct update file for your hardware model NetHSM 1 or NetHSM 2.
-You can check your model in the `system information <administration#system-information>`__.
+You can check your model in the `system information <administration.html#system-information>`__.

 The update file can be uploaded as follows.